FormulaCashew/AWS_DataLogging_RpPi/README.md

 # SPI to AWS Data Transfer

-This project involves reading data from an SPI device connected to a Raspberry Pi 3B and sending the received data to AWS via an API.
+This project involves reading data from an UART device connected to a Raspberry Pi 3B and sending the received data to AWS via an API.
 The goal is to establish a seamless data pipeline from a local device (via SPI) to the cloud (via AWS).

---

 ## Prerrequisites

 Before starting, make sure you have the following:

 - **Raspberry Pi 3B** with Raspian OS installed
-- A sensor or device connected to the Pi via **SPI**
+- A sensor or device connected to the Pi via **UART**
 - **Python 3** installed on the Raspberry Pi
 - **AWS Account** with acces to API Gateway, IoT Core, or any other service you want to send data to
 - Internet connection for the Raspberry Pi

---

 ## Installation on Raspberry Pi